jasonacollins/blog/content/post/2021-09-05-course-notes-on-consumer_financial_decision_making.md

 ---

+These notes are now out-of-date.
+See the updated notes [here](https://cfdm.jasoncollins.blog).

+--

 Below are the notes I developed in preparing content for a unit in Applied Consumer Financial Decision Making as part of UTS's Graduate Certificate in Behavioural Economics.
 (It was titled [*Behavioural Approach to Investment and Insurance Decisions*](https://www.handbook.uts.edu.au/subjects/23712.html)).

 The course was for post-graduates with no assumed prior knowledge of economics or behavioural economics.
 This unit taken taken after introductory economics and behavioural economics units.